-REGIONAL AND S UB REGIONAL PROGRAMMES, PLANS A AND STRATEGIES Derbyshire Local Transport Plan (LTP3) 2011 Plan seeks to: Supporting a resilient local economy.
+REGIONAL AND S UB REGIONAL PROGRAMMES, PLANS 1 Derbyshire Local Transport Plan (LTP3) 2011 Plan seeks to: Supporting a resilient local economy.
 Tackling climate change.
 Contributing to better safety, security and health.
 Promoting equality of opportunity.
 Improving quality of life and promoting a healthy natural environment Sets out a range of measures and indicators against which success will be measured.
 No specific targets identified.
 Targets tend to be directional (i.e. increase the proportion of people using public transport) The Plan should seek to ensure that the plan contributes toward the delivery of more sustainable transport choice.
 Derby City Local Transport Plan (LTP3) To support growth and economic competitiveness, by delivering reliable and efficient transport networks To contribute to tackling climate change by developing and promoting low-carbon travel choices To contribute to better safety, security and health for all people in Derby by improving road safety, improving security on transport networks and promoting active travel To provide and promote greater choice and equality of opportunity for all through the delivery and promotion of accessible walking, cycling and public transport networks, whilst maintaining appropriate access for car users To improve the quality of life for all people living, working in or visiting Derby Sets out a range of measures and priority actions to help deliver the goals of the strategy.
 No specific targets identified.
 Targets tend to based on goals such as deliver cycle training etc. The Plan should seek to ensure that the plan contributes toward the delivery of more sustainable transport choice and reflects the goals and objectives included in Derby City LTP, especially in respect of development in the Derby Urban Area including through the provision of new homes well served by public transport services.
-Derbyshire rights of Way Improvement Plan To have an integrated, well managed and inclusive rights of way and access network which: • encourages responsible enjoyment by residents and visitors alike • is a sustainable and safe network in keeping with the county's heritage, landscape and wildlife interests • Promotes healthier lifestyles • Helps support tourism and the local economy Sets out information on the existing and proposed future network and actions needed to improve general provision of PROW including within South Derbyshire.
+Derbyshire rights of Way Improvement Plan To have an integrated, well managed and inclusive rights of way and access network which: encourages responsible enjoyment by residents and visitors alike is a sustainable and safe network in keeping with the county's heritage, landscape and wildlife interests Promotes healthier lifestyles Helps support tourism and the local economy Sets out information on the existing and proposed future network and actions needed to improve general provision of PROW including within South Derbyshire.
 The plan should ensure that that existing and future PROW remain open and available for use, provide a more connected safe and accessible network suitable for all, improve the promotion of the network and encourage greater involvement in managing routes.
-D2N2 Local Economic Partnership Vision and Action Plan More prosperous, better connected, and increasingly competitive and resilient economy, at the heart of the UK economy, making a leading contribution to the UK's advanced manufacturing and life sciences sectors and generating significant export earnings to support the creation of an additional 55,000 private sector employee jobs in D2N2 by 2023, The Development Plan should contribute towards enabling business development within the District, including where relevant within the Part 2 Local Plan.
-REGIONAL AND S UB REGIONAL PROGRAMMES, PLANS AND STRATEGIES East Midlands Airport Masterplan Sets out four detailed plans in respect of Land Use, Community, Environment and Economy and surface Access Identify the land, the uses and the facilities required to support the operation of an airport capable of handling 10 million of passengers annually and 1.2 million tonnes of cargo Ensure that the Development Plan deoes not compromise the safe operation of the air ort.
-Ensure that policies to promote sustainable surface access options are included in the Plan.
+Derbyshire Local Economic Assessment 2014 six overarching themes as follows: Enterprise - providing the climate and support required to improve rates of business formation.
+Innovation - working closely with our further education and higher education institutions to increase opportunities in research and development and assisting business to open up new markets.
+Investment - making the most of the county's high quality environment, competitive land values and good infrastructure to improve levels of business investment and business growth.
+Skills - improving the routes to employment and Mainly provides a summary of evidence regarding the economy and related issues.
+The plan should seek to ensure that it includes policies to support economic growth, the delivery of new infrastructure and broadening of the local economy by supporting the delivery of new jobs in sectors such as tourism.